 We estimate the average for the deflection at point C, Δc, which is 0.40*Δ. The value of We=Wn*Δ*16-Wn*16*0.40*Δ, We=16*Wn(1-0.40)=9.6*Wn*Δ.

 For the internal work Wi=Mp*(θ+θ1), θ+θ1=(Δ/12)+(Δ/20)=32*Δ/240.

-We get the same value of 4.54kps/ft as Plastic Nominal Uniform load for partially loaded beam from both the lower and upper bound methods are identical.
+We get the same value of 4.54kps/ft as the Plastic Nominal Uniform load for the partially loaded beam from both the lower and upper bound methods are identical.